Exciting beer & wine festivals in NSW

 New South Wales produces fantastic beers and wines, best sampled at the state’s culinary-focused festivals.
 Whatever your tipple, there’s an event that introduces you to incredible makers and producers, then takes you behind the scenes.

-Beverage events don’t get much cooler than the Snowy Mountains resort town of Thredbo.
-There’s nothing quite like unlacing your hiking boots (this is summer, after all) and ordering an icy craft beer from local makers like Jindabyne Brewing and Tumut River Brewing Co., held annually in the
+Beverage events don’t get much cooler than the Kosciuszko Craft Beer Festival, held annually in the Snowy Mountains resort town of Thredbo.
+There’s nothing quite like unlacing your hiking boots (this is summer, after all) and ordering an icy craft beer from local makers like Jindabyne Brewing and Tumut River Brewing Co.

-Sample craft ales paired with flame-kissed BBQ meats at the Hope Estate Brewery, in the Hunter Valley town of Pokolbin.
-The two-day festival features the Australasian BBQ Alliance Championship, beer masterclasses, a steak cook-off, displays and demonstrations.at
+Sample craft ales paired with flame-kissed barbecue meats at the Hunter Valley Beer & Barbecue Festival at Hope Estate Brewery, in the Hunter Valley town of Pokolbin.
+The two-day festival features the Australasian Barbecue Alliance Championship, beer masterclasses, a steak cook-off, displays and demonstrations.

 As the mercury drops, visit the Snowy Mountains during May for the Batlow CiderFest, when colourful stalls take over most of the town’s main street to celebrate the end of the apple harvest.
 Taste boutique ciders and explore orchards further afield as part of the program.

 The Hunter Valley Wine and Food Festival is every gourmands dream, a delectable union of the region's most outstanding wine and food with a series of events and activities designed to celebrate local producers.
 Who doesn’t love a red wine by a fire?